MidnightDreamerX17/skill20/Rules.md

 On a natural 20, the effect is doubled.
 On a natural 1, the opponent gains Grappling Advantage.

-Submission: Strength + Melee Fighting.
+Submission: d20 check of Melee Fighting + Strength modifier.
 Temporarily decreases the target's Strength and Constitution by 1, lasting for an hour.
 Additional successes with submission will continue to harm the target's Strength and Constitution.
 Typically, the target will fall unconscious long before it goes to negative Constitution.

-Slam: Strength + Melee Fighting.
-1d12 + (Strength bonus) damage, and causes the target to be stunned for one round.
+Slam: d20 check of Melee Fighting + Strength modifier.
+1d12 + (Strength modifier) damage, and causes the target to be stunned for one round.

-Short Strikes: Dexterity + Melee Fighting.
+Short Strikes: d20 check of Melee Fighting + Dexterity modifier.
 Do damage as if from an unarmed strike.

 ### Dual-Wielding (and more)